pearu/f2py/doc/fparser2.rst

 depending on the `std` argument provided to its create method.

-Finally the parser is provided with the Fortran reader and returns an abstract representation (an abstract syntax tree - AST) of the code, if the code is valid Fortran.
-This AST can be output as Fortran by printing it.
-The AST hierarchy can also be output in textual form by executing the AST.
+Finally the parser is provided with the Fortran reader and returns an abstract representation (a parse-tree) of the code, if the code is valid Fortran.
+This parse-tree can be output as Fortran by printing it.
+The parse-tree hierarchy can also be output in textual form by executing it.
 For example:

 ::